pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 saying anything at all, but underspecifying this new system does not eliminate bias or make it more inclusive---it only makes it more vague, useless, and unattainable.
-We don't want to err by overspecifying it either---we need to leave room for local adaptation.
-We need a middle road between these two extremes, a road paved with a shared understanding of what we want to be doing and how we want to get there.
+We don't want to err by overspecifying it either---we need to leave room for continuous improvement and local adaptation.
+We need a middle road between these two extremes---overspecifying and underspecifying, a road paved with a shared understanding of what we want to be doing and how we want to get there.
 If we are ever going to reach this convergence, we will need to be explicit about _what exactly this new system is_.
 This is a design problem at its heart and will require more than "a vague picture" to ensure that "the assumptions it is based on are brought out into the open."[^notes] It is not as simple as [taking stock of current centers][gaps and systems] of "chaotic innovation" since many current innovations are extensions of the current system and grounded in its logic.
 We need to approach this rationally in an open, direct, and collaborative manner, keeping in mind that the Scholarly Commons is something that we need to discover as much as we need to define.
 We cannot define it blindly or willfully.
 There are real dynamics here that we need to figure out.
 Many facets and perspectives need to be considered and consolidated.
 Differences need to be reconciled in a spirit of mutual respect, kindness, and understanding.
 The key to all of this is a willingness to honestly ask the questions that need to be asked and to accept the answers to those questions whatever they may be.

 [While many things are needed]{.newthought} to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing